martinber/noaa-apt/docs/development.md

 - Important:

-    - Add troubleshooting about missing samples on the docs.

     - Wait for new release of gtk-rs and point dependencies on `Cargo.toml` to crates.io instead of git.

-    - Log everything to a file, especially for Windows since it doesn't have a console to see output.

-    - Explain on website that command window on Windows is invisible.

     - Add warnings for short images when reading telemetry.